OpenHFT/Chronicle-Network/README.md

 ```

-#### Create and start the Client
+#### Create and Start the Client

-This code below create the TcpChannelHub, the TcpChannelHub is used by your client code to send messages to the server.
+Below is some client code that create the TcpChannelHub, the TcpChannelHub is used to send your messages to the server.
-each message that you send the server must have a unique transaction id ( we call this the tid ), when the server responds to
+each message must have a unique transaction id ( we call this transaction is the "tid" ), when the server responds to
 the client, its important that the server send back the tid, as the TcpChannelHub will look at each message
 that sent from the server and marshall that message onto your appropriate client thread.